 In a previous article, we discussed how to blacklist toxic media from our lives.
+This time we’ll create a personal feed that contains approved sources.

 Step 1: Register a Feedly account